We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 What are allergies?

-Allergies occur when your immune system identifies benign substances like pollen, pet dander, or dust as a harmful invader.
-These trigger the production of antibodies, which can result in a variety of uncomfortable symptoms.
+Allergies occur when your immune system identifies benign substances like pollen, pet dander, or dust as harmful invaders.
+These trigger the production of antibodies, which can result in various uncomfortable symptoms.

 Allergies affect everyone differently.
 For some people, they’re a minor annoyance; for others, they can result in a life-threatening reaction known as anaphylaxis.
-Unfortunately, there’s no cure for allergies, but with healthy lifestyle changes and medication, it’s possible to keep them in check.
+Unfortunately, there’s no cure for allergies, but with healthy lifestyle changes and medication, keeping them in check is possible.

 What are the symptoms of allergies?